FEZModding/FEZUG/README.md

 ## Overview

-This library is a [MonoMod](https://github.com/MonoMod/MonoMod) mod which adds some debug functionalities to FEZ - mainly tools for speedrunners, but also for people who want to just mess with the game.
+This is a [HAT](https://github.com/Krzyhau/HAT) mod which adds some debug functionalities to FEZ - mainly tools for speedrunners, but also for people who want to just mess with the game.

 ## Features